Life Outside Lessons

 When you’re not spending time in our comfortable Sixth Form Common Room, there’s plenty to keep you busy, interested and challenged.
 As well as lots of extra-curricular activities and opportunities, we encourage you to get involved in supporting the whole school community.

 We find that students joining us for A levels from outside Churston are very valuable in this respect, because they bring a different perspective which benefits everyone.
 So whether you’re coming into Sixth Form from Churston or beyond, we’d love you to sign up to help.
 As well as opportunities to help within departments, there are several broader roles you can apply for.

-Sixth Form Committee
+Sixth Form Presidential Team

-The Sixth Form Office is open from 8.30am until the end of the day, giving support, advice and pastoral care to all our students.
+All Sixth Formers have a tutor and Head of Year who they can go to, as well as the Head of Sixth Form.
+In addition the Sixth Form Office is open from 8.30am until the end of the day, giving support, advice and pastoral care to all our students.
 All of the Sixth Form team are determined that students will not only reach their academic potential at Churston, but will also enjoy the time they spend here, and they give all the help and encouragement they can.

 We also want to do everything we can to keep our students safe, at Churston and beyond.
-So we have made the Learn 2 Live event at the Riviera Centre in Torquay a key annual event for Year 12 students.
+So, we have made the Learn 2 Live event at the Riviera Centre in Torquay a key annual event for Year 12 students.
 This road safety presentation is run by the emergency services and is enormously significant in helping to prevent accidents.
 It has a powerful impact on student awareness of the dangers they face as drivers and passengers.